 Regional Cultural Fund projects in our region

-Over $10 million will go to Central West cultural infrastructure projects from the NSW government’s Regional Cultural Fund, but who got what?
+Condensed from four to two rounds, over $10 million will go to Central West cultural infrastructure projects from the NSW government’s Regional Cultural Fund, but who got what?

 Arts and cultural infrastructure projects in towns and cities across regional NSW will benefit from a share in $47 million available through round two of the State’s Regional Cultural Fund.

 Funds have been awarded to 56 regional cultural infrastructure projects, including for regional public library infrastructure projects as well as support for the creation and installation of artist-led public art.

 In the Arts OutWest region nine projects will share $10,120,613.
 The projects range from facilities upgrades to co-funding of the new Central Tablelands Collection Facility in Bathurst.